Motor-driven pin-wheel cipher machine with keyboard

 The image above shows the motor of a Hagelin BC-543.

 the armature is mounted the other way around.

-The commutator is clearly visible at the centre and the armature winding
+The commutator is clearly visible at the centre.

 The construction at the front is the centrifugal switch.